What is the Pecking Order Theory?

 The basic nature of POT raises around the information asymmetry – where one party, the company holds better information than the other (in case of external financing).
 To compensate for the information asymmetry and risk transfer, external financing is generally more expensive than internal financing.
-Equity holders, who hold the highest risk, in general, demand more returns than debt holder does – though the company has no obligation to hold true to that returns.
+Equity holders, who hold the highest risk, in general, demand more returns than debt holders do – though the company has no obligation to hold true to that returns.

 Pecking Order Theory Examples

 The following are examples of the pecking order theory